An Engineering Feat and an Industry First

 Bastian Solutions would be one of the first in the industry to benefit from the industry-leading performance and built-in functionality of the new drive.
 The crane-specific capabilities included load slippage prevention and anti-sway control for automatic suppression of swinging objects as they're being moved by the crane — without any adjustment by the operator.

 Bastian Solutions got a lot of support from Mitsubishi Electric field application engineers.
-Tom says, "They went right to work, making the firmware changes that would allow us to do what was required.”
+The project manager says, "They went right to work, making the firmware changes that would allow us to do what was required.”
 They added:

 - Droop control to accommodate the dual pulleys on the crane assembly for the large payload